alanng10/class-lang/Info/Article/System/Derive/a.md

 This system derive uses millisecond as the smallest time unit.

-This system derive does not have highest develop order as it does not have all ideal builtin.
+This system derive does not have highest develop speed order as it does not have all ideal builtin.

 This system derive takes up space when it is not being used.
 This system derive has weight.